Who is 86 400?

 Using my accounts

-As we’re a digital bank without any branches, you need to transfer money into your account from another Australian bank account (we don’t accept cash or cheques).
+As we’re a digital bank without any branches, you need to transfer money into your account from another Australian bank account (we don’t accept cash or cheques) or have your salary paid directly into your account.
 If your other bank supports Osko payments, the money should arrive in your 86 400 account straight away.

 As we’ve got a new BSB, it’s possible that your other financial institution hasn’t updated their systems yet (yup, this happens when any Australian bank adds a new BSB).